 In September 2021, the journalist’s friend said he had not been granted any furloughs during the coronavirus crisis.
-The friend said that Shoa-Shargh was in good health and is still serving his 10-year sentence.
+The friend said that as of late 2022 Shoa-Shargh was in good health and is still serving his 10-year sentence.
 According to the friend, authorities are still very sensitive about any cases connected to Amad News even after executing its founder, Shoa-Shargh’s friend Roohollah Zam, on December 12, 2020.

-CPJ emailed Alireza Miryousefi, head of the media office at Iran’s mission to the United Nations, in September 2021 for comment on the cases of imprisoned Iranian journalists, including Shoa-Shargh, but did not receive a response.
+CPJ emailed Iran’s mission to the United Nations, in September 2022 for comment on the cases of imprisoned Iranian journalists, including Shoa-Shargh, but did not receive a response.
 CPJ also called the Rasht judiciary office for comment, but no one answered.
 CPJ was unable to find any contact information for Lakan Prison.